marc2332/bliss/doc/docs/shell_typing_helper.md

     Here, ⏎ represents pressing the Enter key and ␣ represents pressing the space bar.

 Lets look at the `wm` command as an example.
-Lets say we want to see the position of two motors m0 and m1.
+Let us say we want to see the position of two motors m0 and m1.

-In order for Bliss to be able to interpret the command we need:
+In order for BLISS to be able to interpret the command we need to do:

 ```
 $ wm(m0,m1)⏎
 ```

-in ‘Spec’ one would have typed
+In ‘Spec’ one would have typed
 ```
 $ wm␣m0␣m1⏎
 ```

-The typing helper will map this way of tying the command to the proper python syntax without having to type `(` , `,` and `)` manually.
+The typing helper will map this way of typing the command to the proper python syntax without having to type `(` , `,` and `)` manually.
 It replaces ␣ by `(` or `,` where appropriate.
 Further it replaces ⏎ by `)`⏎ in case this complets the input, or `()`⏎ in case a the input reprensts a python callable.
-E.g.
+An example:

 ```
 $ wa⏎